-- 1. As a result of illness or injury the life insured: - a) has been absent from work and unable to work for three consecutive months, or has suffered at least 25% permanent whole person impairment; and - b) is disabled at the end of three consecutive months from that illness or injury to such an extent that they are unlikely to ever again be able to engage in any occupation: - for which they are reasonably suited by education, training or experience; and - for which is likely to generate average monthly earnings of at least 25% of their average monthly earnings in the 12 months prior to claim. - 2.
-The life insured satisfies one of the 'General TPD definitions' as described on page 25.
+- 1. a. has been absent from and unable to work for three consecutive months; and - b. is disabled at the end of the period of three consecutive months, to such an extent that they are unlikely ever again to be able to engage in any occupation: - for which they are reasonably suited by their education, training or experience; and - which is likely to generate average monthly earnings of at least 25% of the life insured's average monthly earnings in the 12 months prior to claim; or - a. suffers at least 25% permanent whole person impairment as defined in the American Medical Association publication 'Guides to the Evaluation of Permanent Impairment', 5th edition, or an equivalent guide to impairment approved by us; and - b. is disabled to such an extent that, as a result, they are unlikely ever again to be able to engage in any occupation: - for which they are reasonably suited by their education, training or experience; and - which is likely to generate average monthly earnings of at least 25% of the life insured's average monthly earnings in the 12 months prior to claim; or - 3.
+The life insured satisfies one of the 'General TPD definitions' as described on page 26.